Methamphetamine Addiction Treatment & Rehabilitation

 After detox, treatment is able to begin, ideally under the strict medical supervision provided in a program such as Enterhealth.

-For additional information about disease-focused, science-based meth addiction treatment, including methamphetamine addiction, please call an Enterhealth advisor at 1.800.388.4601 day or night.
+For additional information about disease-focused, evidence-based meth addiction treatment, including methamphetamine addiction, please call an Enterhealth advisor at 1.800.388.4601 day or night.

 Meth Rehabilitation with Enterhealth